imdawon/Drawbridge/README.md

 ### Examples

-#### HTTP
+#### HTTP & TCP / UDP Protected Services
-For protecting HTTP resources, the process is very simple.
-An authorized Emissary client, once it has pulled a Drawbridge configuration that includes an HTTP resource, will provision an mTLS certificate provided by the Drawbridge server.
+Creating a Protected Service in the Drawbridge dashboard creates a connection between Drawbridge and the service you want to access remotely.

-#### TCP / UDP
+A Protected Service can be any networked application listening on a given port, like a Minecraft Server or an HTTP server.

-If the Drawbridge configuration contains a TCP (SSH, Minecraft Server, etc) or UDP (DNS, VoIP) resource, Emissary will create a local proxy server you will connect to, which will then tunnel your computer traffic through the Drawbridge server.
+You can then access this Protected Service by connecting to your Drawbridge server through the Emissary client.
+Emissary will list each service available once connected to Drawbridge and list their IP or domain names to be able to access them.

 ## Authentication Process
-- A Drawbridge server is set up and configured to be accessible from port 443 on an internet-facing IP address.
+- A Drawbridge server is set up and configured to be accessible from port 3100 on an internet-facing IP address.
 - For easiest deployment of Emissary clients, an Emissary
 - An Emissary user enters the IP or the URI (https://drawbridge.myserver.com) into their client.
   - Emissary will make an http request to fetch the Drawbridge policy